Do I Qualify for Bankruptcy in Tulsa Oklahoma?

-People frequently ask “do I qualify for bankruptcy?”
+People frequently ask “do I qualify for bankruptcy in Tulsa?”
 In light of recent events, more Americans are asking themselves this question every day.
 Each bankruptcy case is unique.
 However, there are some basic questions you can ask yourself:

 - Do you have more than one credit card with a balance at or near the credit limit; in other words “maxed out?”

 - Are you using credit cards to pay for day-to-day expenses like groceries, utilities, and gasoline?

 - Are you only paying the minimum payment due on your credit cards?

 - Does most of your paycheck go toward paying credit card debt?

 - Are you 30 days late on more than one bill?

 If your credit card debt is greater than 2 months of your household income, then the debt is likely unmanageable given the fees and high interest rates.
 In this type of situation, it is almost mathematically impossible to pay off your credit card debt without a dramatic increase in your income.
 Are you expecting a huge spike in your income very soon that will pay off those debts?
 If you are like most hard-working Americans, that huge increase in pay will not come soon enough, if at all.

 The bottom line is if you are struggling to pay your debts, you may qualify to file for debt relief in Oklahoma under Chapter 7 or Chapter 13 of the Bankruptcy Code.
 There are some guidelines you have to meet in order to file for bankruptcy in Oklahoma.
 Bankruptcy law can be complicated and hard to understand.
 To actually determine your eligibility to file, you have to get legal advice from a Tulsa, Oklahoma bankruptcy law firm.

 Another issue to consider is whether you have previously filed for bankruptcy protection.
 If you have, there are important time frames that apply.
 The time frames are from filing date to filing date: